tigerabrodi/Raveny/README.md

 # Raveny

-A website where people can search for recipes :raised_hands:.
+A website where people can find recipes, search based on different criterias, and create an account to manage their recipes. :pizza:

 ## Background and Goal